PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 # Step 2: Document Your Autonomous System's Routing Policy

 Now that you have what you might call a user account for your IRR database of choice, the next steps will be to start populating it with all the objects needed to describe your network.
-This begins by creating the `aut-num` autonomous system number object, which will be used to tag each prefix for which AS it comes from, and lists what sets of prefixes are exported from this AS to any of its peers.
+This begins by crafting the `aut-num` autonomous system number object, which will be used to tag each prefix for which Autonomous System it comes from, and specifies what sets of prefixes are exported from this AS to any of its peers.

 ```
 aut-num:    AS64496